 You will meet new people and get to help out in any way that suits your interests.
 There are many ways to volunteer at school as well as helping out from home.

 Hello, my name is Paula, and my kids have been in more schools than I care to admit.
-I have tons of experience with moving, being new to schools, making new friends and keeping in touch with ones I no longer get to see every day.
+I have tons of experience with moving, being new to schools, making new friends, and keeping in touch with friends I no longer get to see regularly.
 I am excellent at adapting to new situations.